Protecting your children from abusive grandparents shows wisdom and strength.

 Even after identifying the dysfunction, neglect and abuse we endured, we may make misguided assumptions about our parents (as grandparents).
 Idealization and hope can have serious consequences for ourselves and our children.
 Acknowledge and accept the truth about who your parents are.

 As a society, we place great importance on extended family.
 Grandparents are portrayed as harmless old people who love and spoil their grandchildren.
 Narcissistic grandparents are not harmless.
 A toxic grandparent has an over-inflated ego, a pathetic need for validation, and a tragic lack of empathy for other people’s feelings.
 This need includes people closest to them—their own family.

 Narcissists are obsessive students of psychological warfare, and they have an arsenal of weapons at the ready.
 Lacking empathy, they do not follow basic rules of fairness and reciprocity in their relationships, often especially with their children.
 To support their persona of superiority and entitlement, narcissistic parents use predatory tactics to “win” in their ceaseless game of controlling and besting others.
-Like a nail gun on rapid fire, narcissistic parents are hurt machines, creating havoc and damage in the lives of their children, choosing to be oblivious to the pain they cause.
+Like a nail gun on rapid fire, narcissistic parents are hurt machines, creating havoc and damage in the lives of their children, choosing aloof oblivion to the pain they cause.

 Incapable of True Connection

 Narcissists carefully select unwitting, loving individuals to manipulate and guzzle narcissistic supply from.
 They will continue to demand control and take from you long past when your cup is empty.
 Children are wonderful sources of narcissistic supply—their innocence, natural adoration, trust and love.
 Ensuring a good source of narcissistic supply is the main reason narcissists choose to have children, often many.